ChatGPT vs Cursor: General AI vs Dedicated Code Editor in 2026

 Top Features

-• DALL-E 3 image generation built in
+• DALL-E 3 image generation

 • Web browsing for real-time information

-• Custom GPTs - build specialized assistants
+• Custom GPTs - build or access specialized assistants

 • Multi-file AI editing (Composer)